Kristie Lu Stout

 Kristie Lu Stout is an award-winning anchor and correspondent for CNN International.

-For CNN Digital and TV, she has conducted a number of in-depth interviews with some of the world's most innovative thinkers including serial entrepreneur Elon Musk, Vogue editor Anna Wintour, and portrait photographer Annie Leibovitz.
+For CNN Digital and TV, she has conducted a number of in-depth interviews with some of the world's most innovative thinkers including Jane Goodall, Bill Gates, and Ai Weiwei.

-With over half a million fans and followers on social media, Lu Stout believes in continually engaging with her viewers and makes social media an integral part of her reporting.
-She also believes in contributing to the debate with viewers off-camera with regular speaking and moderating appearances around the world, and is well known for her style in stimulating frank and lively question-and-answer sessions.
+With more than 800,000 fans and followers on social media, Lu Stout believes in engaging with her viewers and makes social media an integral part of her reporting.
+She also believes in contributing to the debate with viewers off-camera with regular speaking and moderating appearances and is well known for her style in stimulating frank and lively conversations.

 Lu Stout is American of Chinese and European descent.
 She holds a bachelor's and a master's degree from Stanford University, and studied advanced Mandarin Chinese at Beijing's Tsinghua University.